 The Blood Reacts to Lost Nutrients

 Your blood needs that liquid your bladder pulled out.
 That liquid’s called plasma.
 You need a good balance between red blood cells and plasma to keep blood flowing smoothly.
 Going back to childhood memories, the lazy river at the water park is like your body’s vascular system.
 People floating in their inner tubes are blood platelets (and white blood cells and many other things in the blood) and the water is the plasma that keeps everything flowing.
 If the park were to divert the water from the lazy river to the bathrooms, then people in their inner tubes start to scrape against the walls more, they start dragging on the bottom of the pool, and they become clogged.

 Add to that mix extra ketones, or acids.
 The acids make your red blood cells stickier and your blood becomes somewhat toxic.
 Then, it delivers less oxygen and fewer nutrients.
 Finally, it delivers more acid to your kidneys and other body parts.

 When your red blood cells stick together, that’s called a blood clot.
 And blood clots can cause an Invokana heart attack or stroke.

 How to Respond to Your Invokana Heart Attack

-The manufacturer did not provide information to doctors or consumers that taking Invokana could cause a heart attack or other life-threatening side effects.
-If you or your loved one suffered a heart attack while taking Invokana, you may be entitled to financial compensation for medical bills as well as pain and suffering.
+The manufacturer did not provide information to doctors or consumers about the possibility of Invokana heart attack or stroke.
+If you or your loved one suffered an Invokana heart attack, stroke, blood clots or amputations, we can help you get the justice and compensation you deserve.
+Other injured Invokana patients report potentially fatal complications, such as diabetic ketoacidosis (DKA) and kidney failure.
 Get your free, two-minute evaluation today to see if you may qualify for a no-obligation consultation with an attorney.